seishun/node-steam/README.md

 ### getSteamLevel(steamids, callback)

 Requests the Steam level of a number of specified accounts.
-The `steamids` argument should be an array of 64-bit Steam IDs.
+The `steamids` argument should be an array of SteamIDs.

 The single object parameter of the `callback` has the requested account IDs as properties and the level as their values.
 Example: